qwertyuu/cpp-imaginary/README.md

 It was a toy project for me to get my hands around C++ and its tools on linux

-Make sure you install ncurses (`sudo apt install ncurses`) and GMP (`sudo apt install libgmp-dev`) and use a resolution of terminal about 120x40 (or same ratio else it'll be squished)
+Make sure you install ncurses (`sudo apt install libncurses5-dev libncursesw5-dev`) and GMP (`sudo apt install libgmp-dev`) and use a resolution of terminal about 120x40 (or same ratio else it'll be squished)

 # Installation